Taffer/ca.taffer.mm-quotebot/README.md

 * /quote - Regurgitate a random quote.
 * /quote *x* - Show quote number *x*.
 * /quote add *genius quote* - Store *genius quote* for later.

-Admin commands (assuming I can tell if the user is an admin or not):
+Don't forget to include an attribution!
+* /quote help - Show the help.

+Admin commands:

+* /quote channel *x* - Monitor channel *x* for activity and randomly show quotes there.
+* /quote delete *x* - Delete quote number *x*.
+* /quote interval *x* - The time between automatically posting quotes in a channel.
 * /quote list - List all known quotes.
-* /quote delete *x* - Delete quote number *x*.

-Periodically post a random quote to a specified channel.
-Default is every 24 hours in `~town-square` if there's activity there.
+Periodically posts a random quote to a specified channel.
+Default is every 60 minutes in `~town-square` if there's activity there.

 TODO: Monitor multiple channels.

 Output:

 > I feel pretty. -- @shane
-> It's like _Speed_ but more stupid. -- @chris

-Quotebot could also handle responses, with a set of commands like this:
+Quotebot _could_ also handle responses, with a set of commands like this:

 * /response add "*trigger*" "*response text*" - Say *response text* when someone writes *trigger*.